-The early colonists found plums growing wild along the entire Eastern coast.
+The history of plums and fresh prunes starts with early colonists who found plums growing wild along the entire Eastern coast.
 They were one of many fruits eaten by the Indians before the coming of the white man, and reports of early explorers mention the finding of plums growing in abundance.
 Today however native plums are not important commercially.
 The European type of plums, Prunas Domestica, has replaced the native plum.
 Plum pits from Europe probably were brought to America by the first colonists, for it is reported that plums were planted by the Pilgrims in Massachusetts, and the French brought them to Canada.

 Although plums came to America by way of Europe, they are believed to have originated in Western Asia in the region south of the Caucasus Mountains to the Caspian Sea.
 According to the earliest writings in which the European plum is mentioned, the species dates back at least 2000 years.